disandroa/engagement-project/README.md

 ## Plan for Completion

 Describe what you will need to do to complete your project.
 This should include a list of tasks that you will need to complete, and a timeline for when you will complete them.
 I suggest using a tool like GitHub Projects to list out and manage your tasks/issues.

+## Submission Checklist

+- [ ] Pushed latest code to the `main` branch of your repository
+- [ ] Linted JS and CSS code
+- [ ] Turned on GitHub Pages for the repository and verified that your site works when deployed
+- [ ] Submitted a pull request to the original repository in the class organization
+- [ ] In the PR **title**, included your name at least
+- [ ] In the PR **description**, included a brief description of your topic, and your target audience